ericdanvers/repository/README.md

 repository
 ==========

 All I'm trying to do is download one file.
 Aargh!
+This Git thingy is obviously not what I need.